-2. Climb the Lighthouse
+Climb the Lighthouse

 Take your trip to new heights by climbing to the top balcony of the Cape Naturaliste Lighthouse.
 The stunning panoramic views feature the Indian Ocean, the surrounding Leeuwin-Naturaliste National Park, the Geographe coastline and the Margaret River region.
 It’s 13km from Dunsborough and makes a fascinating lesson into the maritime history of the Cape area, with tour guides talking visitors through the working lighthouse, the surrounding cottages and the history of the locale (including a few ghost stories!).
-If you’ve still got energy after ascending the lighthouse, take one of the walking tracks that lead from the the property to discover more of the local flora and fauna.
+If you’ve still got energy after ascending the lighthouse, take one of the walking tracks that lead from the property to discover more of the local flora and fauna.

 Locals love the fact that our aboveground natural wonders are enhanced by the region’s amazing network of underground caves.
 Whether it’s Lake Cave, with its spectacular hanging crystal decoration and tranquil lake, or the Jewel Cave in Augusta, home to the longest straw stalactite found in any tourist cave in the world, Margaret River’s caves are a must-see for visitors and locals alike, especially in winter when the crowds are less frantic.
-Visit this website for more information about the caves, and other natural wonders of the region.
+Click here for more information about the caves, and other natural wonders of the region.

-4. Hike or Bike
+Take a Hike or Bike